kimdoh/id_proto/week2/sublime.md

 ```

 Save this file after these four edits with a recognizable name inside of the default save location (a hidden `sftp_servers` directory).

+After saving this file, you can `control/command+shift+p` to bring up the command palette.
+There, type in `Browse Server`, select it, and then select your filename.
+This will then allow you to browse the Apache server directory on your AWS server, and easily edit files!

+You can manipulate files and directories from the command palette.
+Selecting `Edit` will allow you to edit any file on your remote server.
+Saving the file in Sublime will upload your changes to the server.
+Convenient!